Skip to main content

 Rebalancing

-If you’ve done a good job with asset allocation and diversifying, you still have to check in on your portfolio, which may drift away from the original allocation when one asset class performs better than another.
-For instance, let’s say you wanted 10 percent of your stocks to be in companies in Asia.
-If companies in Asia have a great year, those companies may now make up 15 percent of your stocks.
-In that case you’ll want to sell some of those stocks and use that money to buy more stocks (or even bonds) in parts of your portfolio that didn’t do as well.
+For example, let’s say you want 10 percent of your stocks to be in companies in Asia.
+If those companies have a great year, they may now make up 15 percent of your stocks.
+In that case, you’d want to sell some of those shares and use that money to shore up parts of your portfolio that didn’t do as well.

 Once you’re ready, there are several ways to invest and different types of accounts that get different tax treatment.